hyperware-ai/hyperware-book/src/kit/boot-fake-node.md

 Thus, fake nodes are an excellent testing ground during development for fast iteration.

 There are some cases where fake nodes are not appropriate.
-The weakness of fake nodes is also their strength: they are not connected to the live Kinode network.
+The weakness of fake nodes is also their strength: they are not connected to the live Hyperware network.
-Though this lack of connectivity makes them easy to spin up and throw away, the downside is no access to services on the network which live Kinodes may provide.
+Though this lack of connectivity makes them easy to spin up and throw away, the downside is no access to services on the network which live nodes may provide.

 ## Arguments